RoyOltmans/garden-mqtt-deamon/README.md

     $  sudo chmod +x /opt/garden-mqtt-deamon/garden-mqtt-deamon.py
 ```

-Execute the script to test if it works.
+Execute the script to test if it works (You can exit the Python script by pressing ctrl+c).
 ```
     $  cd /opt/garden-mqtt-deamon
        python3 garden-mqtt-deamon.py